Settlement Agreements

-Settlement Agreement for Microsoft Partners
+Settlement Agreement Hero

 Situations can arise in employment relationships that mean a compromise has to be reached between parties.
 A Settlement Agreement is used to resolve situations such as redundancy, disciplinary action, or discrimination claims.